Padam87/FormFilterBundle/README.md

 ```

 NOTE: You should not use joins here, write a custom method in the repository, eg `getListQb` and join everything you need to filter there.

+### Filter types
+- `BooleanFilterType` - 3 state filter for boolean values.
+(A simple checkbox would only have 2 states).